 - follow preventive advice to try and reduce formal interventions

-This change is in line with the changes that are being introduced to the wider NHS.
+This change is in line with the NHS long term plan.

 You can find out more information in the factsheet on care pathway approach (PDF: 170KB).

 Dental Quality and Outcomes Framework (DQOF)

 The Dental Quality and Outcomes Framework provides a measure of the quality of services provided by the practice.